How to Make the Transition Into a Career in HR

 Here Is How to Gain the Experience That You Need to Work in HR

-Periodically, a reader's question has universal appeal and application so I am sharing both the question and my response.
+Periodically, a reader's question has universal appeal and application so we are sharing both the question and the response.
 This particular question comes to me a lot, particularly from people who want to transition into the field of HR.

 With little to no formal education in HR and little job experience, what can the individual do to quickly impact their ability to work in the HR field?